New technology reduces uncertainty

 Bacterial urinary tract infections (UTIs) are a common diagnosis in veterinary patients.
 A quantitative urine culture with minimum inhibitory concentration (MIC) antibiotic susceptibility testing is recommended to confirm bacteriuria and guide antibiotic selection.
 Timely and accurate culture results are essential for successful management of this often-painful condition.
 IDEXX Reference Laboratories is excited to announce improved laboratory work flows that, combined with our leading-edge technology, will provide accurate urine culture results up to 24 hours.

-Effective October 11, 2017, urine culture results will be up to 24 hours earlier with advanced accuracy at no additional charge.
-These changes will make it easier than ever to diagnose and manage urinary tract infections in your patients.
+Urine culture results are now available up to 24 hours earlier with advanced accuracy at no additional charge.
+These changes make it easier to diagnose and manage urinary tract infections in your patients.

 Faster and more accurate urine culture results

 In 2014, IDEXX invested in new matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF) technology in our reference laboratories for rapid microbial identification within minutes compared to traditional manual bench methods.
 This technology provided IDEXX with an increased ability to identify organisms to the species level, resulting in more specific and accurate identifications.
 We are now combining this advanced technology with improved work flows in the laboratory, so that your urine culture results will be available up to 24 hours earlier than before, allowing you to communicate to clients and potentially treat your patients with an appropriate antibiotic faster.